fthvgb1/goldendict-browser-helper/readme_en.md

 language ->speech add voice with Windows system.
 MacOS also can add speech voice, but I not really know how to add in Linux.

+If your system is windows, you can use [NaturalVoiceSAPIAdapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter) to speak with the Microsoft nature voice.
+It comes info effect in Firefox browser.
+As to Chrome, I don't know how to be in force.

 #### OCR

 First install umi-ocr, then add screenshot OCR and tick copy result.
 It can be translated when setting the translation